 David A. Harris, M.D., Ph.D.

 Welcome to the Department of Biochemistry at Boston University School of Medicine.
 This is an exciting place to be!
-We are a diverse group of almost 30 faculty members working on fundamental cellular and molecular processes, and how these are altered in disease.
+We are a diverse group of 20 faculty members working on fundamental cellular and molecular processes, and how these are altered in disease.
 Our research encompasses several major areas, including (1) neuroscience & aging; (2) signal transduction & cancer; (3) extracellular matrix & cellular injury; (4) metabolism, obesity & diabetes; (5) proteomics, glycomics & lipidomics; and (6) development.
-Our department is ranked in the top tier of Biochemistry departments nationally in terms of NIH funding, and we have a long history of making path-breaking contributions to key areas of biochemistry and molecular biology.
+Our department is ranked among the top Biochemistry departments nationally in terms of NIH funding, and we have a long history of making path-breaking contributions to key areas of biochemistry and molecular biology.
 Our department encompasses molecular, cellular, and systems approaches to scientific problems.

 Perhaps our most important resource are the people in our department, including faculty, postdoctoral fellows, students, and staff.
 We work in an intellectually vibrant and intensely collegial environment characterized by extensive interactions within the department and with other basic science and clinical departments at the medical school.
 We are committed to the education of our graduate, medical and dental students, and to the principles of diversity and inclusiveness.

 Since I started as Chair of Biochemistry in September, 2009, the Department has embarked on a major expansion initiative that has resulted in the hiring of four new Assistant Professors, and the renovation of three floors of our research building.
 We have just initiated another round of recruitment with the goal of hiring two more faculty members to start in 2015, and we are in the midst of renovation of an additional floor of laboratory space to accommodate these new hires.
 I would like to describe these and several other exciting, new developments for you.

 - Dr. Mikel Garcia-Marcos, who started in January, 2012, is an outstanding biochemist from Marilyn Farquhar’s lab at UCSD working on a class of unconventional, non-receptor, GTP exchange factors.
 His work has important implications for basic cellular processes such as cell migration and autophagy, and also for diseases such as cancer.
 Mikel is sharing space with the Harris, Layne, and Schreiber laboratories on K2.